keymetrics/pmx/README.md

 4 helpers are available:

-- Simple metrics: Values that can be read instantly
+- **Simple metrics**: Values that can be read instantly
     - eg. Monitor variable value
-- Counter: Things that increment or decrement
+- **Counter**: Things that increment or decrement
     - eg. Downloads being processed, user connected
-- Meter: Things that are measured as events / interval
+- **Meter**: Things that are measured as events / interval
     - eg. Request per minute for a http server
-- Histogram: Keeps a resevoir of statistically relevant values biased towards the last 5 minutes to explore their distribution
+- **Histogram**: Keeps a resevoir of statistically relevant values biased towards the last 5 minutes to explore their distribution
     - eg. Monitor the mean of execution of a query into database

 ### Metric: Simple value reporting